hackclub/toolbox/README.md

 When you edit the file to make these changes, you'll be asked to make a pull request.

-Let us know if you have any questions (or find any issues) in the #leaders channel on [our Slack](https://hackclub.com/slack) or email ethan@hackclub.com or jared@hackclub.com
+Let us know if you have any questions (or find any issues) in the #leaders channel on [our Slack](https://hackclub.com/slack) or email clubs@hackclub.com